Dōgo Onsen: Description

 Dōgo Onsen is famous for the Dōgo Onsen public bathhouse, which was organized by Dōgo Yunomachi mayor Isaniwa Yukiya and built in 1894.
 Built on three levels for maximum capacity, the baths remain popular and are usually crowded at peak times, such as in the early evening before dinner.

 While Dōgo is largely engulfed in the suburban sprawl of modern-day Matsuyama, the area around Dōgo retains the feeling of a resort town, with guests from all over the country wandering the streets in yukata robes after their bath.
 Dōgo is easily accessible from central Matsuyama by tram and has regular bus services to and from the air and ferry ports.

 Yushinden

-Yushinden is a bath room specially reserved for the Imperial Family.
+Yushinden (又新殿) is a bath room specially reserved for the Imperial Family.
 Yushinden is on the east side of the main building.
 The name is taken from a Chinese classic.
 Yushinden was built in 1899 in the traditional architecture of Momoyama period.

 The Gyokuza no Ma is a bath room for the exclusive use of the Emperor.